MK167/Nutrition_Analysis/README.md

 Nutrition Analysis is an application designed to analyze any recipe and get a detailed nutrition data about it.

 ## Outsources
-have used an API Service from EDAMAM which allows for text analysis and nutritional analysis of a recipe using A.I under theire free developer license <a href="https://developer.edamam.com"> https://developer.edamam.com
+I have used an API Service from EDAMAM which allows for text analysis and nutritional analysis of a recipe using A.I under theire free developer license <a href="https://developer.edamam.com"> https://developer.edamam.com

+I have used Bootstrap Framework

 ## Development server